sudoytang/yasysyc/README.md

 cargo test
 ```

+The E2E tests use differential testing against GCC/spike to verify correctness.

 ### Generating Parser

 The parser is automatically generated from `src/sysy.lalrpop` during the build process via the `build.rs` script.